xiaoh/DAFI/docs/_sources/tutorial_lorenz.rst.txt

 Additionally, a data-assimilation method allows us to infer any model parameter that is uncertain.
 For this tutorial we will assume that we are very confident about the values of beta and sigma, but will let the algorithm infer the value of rho.

-In this tutorial we will go step-by-step on how to build a model for our problem that we can couple with *vt_dainv* to run the data assimilation.
+In this tutorial we will go step-by-step on how to build a model for our problem that we can couple with *dafi* to run the data assimilation.

-Overview of vt_dainv
+Overview of dafi
 --------------------
 At its basic the code consists of 3 components\: